 Is weed legal in Mississippi?

-Medical marijuana will be legal in Mississippi in 2021.
-Cannabis for recreational use remains illegal.
+Medical marijuana was going to be legal in Mississippi in 2021 after voters approved an initiative in November 2020.
+But the state's Supreme Court struck down the measure on a technicality.
+So all cannabis use remains illegal in The Magnolia State.
 CBD oil with at least 15% CBD and no more than 0.5% THC is legal for patients with debilitating epilepsy.

 Cannabis is decriminalized statewide.
 Possession of up to 30 grams (1 ounce) of cannabis or 10 grams of synthetic cannabinoids is punishable by a fine of $100 to $250 for the first offense.
 Subsequent offenses and possession of larger amounts carry greater penalties.